SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A cross-cutting concerns is a common feature that's typically scattered across methods, classes, object hierarchies, or even entire object models.
 Examples for a cross-cutting concern might be logging.

-Case-preservation is whether something {{c1::stores or disregards case information}}
-Case-sensitivity is whether something {{c1::differentiates based on case}}
+Case-preservation is whether something ⟮c1;stores or disregards case information⟯ Case-sensitivity is whether something ⟮c1;differentiates based on case⟯

 ## more misc